Toroidal embeddings of abstractly planar graphs are knotted or linked: Proof of the theorem by giving an explicit isotopy

 \subsection{Proof}

 \begin{proof}{\textit{(Theorem~\ref{goal})}}\\ \begin{enumerate}

-\item \textbf{Reducing the types of spatial graphs:} We show that it is sufficient to consider connected abstractly planar spatial graphs that are embedded on the torus~$T$ and do neither contain a nontrivial knot nor a nonsplit link, but do contain a torus unknot~$T(1,n), n>0$.
+\item \textbf{Reducing the types of spatial graphs:} We show that it is sufficient to consider connected planar spatial graphs that are embedded on the torus~$T^2$ and do neither contain a nontrivial knot nor a nonsplit link, but do contain a torus unknot~$T(1,n), n>0$.
 1pt We can assume that the graph $G$ is connected by Lemma~\ref{conn}.
-Furthermore, we claim that it is sufficient to consider spatial graphs $\mathcal{G}$ that contain a torus unknot of the form $T(1,n), n>0$ (respectively $T(n,1)$) since if the only knot types contained in $\mathcal{G}$ are $T(0,0)$, $T(0,1)$ and $T(1,0)$, then $\mathcal{G}$ is planar.
+Furthermore, we claim that it is sufficient to consider planar spatial graphs $\mathcal{G}$ that contain a trivial torus knot of the form $T(1,n), n>0$ (respectively $T(n,1)$) since if the only knot types contained in $\mathcal{G}$ are $T(0,0)$, $T(0,1)$ and $T(1,0)$, $\mathcal{G}$ is trivial.
 We see this below by a case study where we restrict the knot types that occur in the spatial graph $\mathcal{G}$.
-Let $\#K$ denote the number of disjoint copies of the knot $K$.
+For a knot of knot type $K$ let $\#K$ denote the number of disjoint copies of K. \begin{enumerate} \item $\#T(0,0)=n$\\ If the only knot type contained in the spatial graph $\G$ is $T(0,0)$, there exists a meridian and a longitude of the torus that do not intersect $\G$.
+Therefore, $\G$ is trivial. \item $\#T(0,0)=n, \#T(0,1)=k$ (respectively $\#T(0,0)=n, \#T(1,0)=k$)\\ There exists either a meridian or a longitude of the torus that does not intersect $\G$.
+Therefore, $\G$ is trivial. \item $\#T(0,0)=n, \#T(0,1)=1, \#T(1,0)=k$\\(respectively $\#T(0,0)=n, \#T(1,0)=1, \#T(0,1)=k$)\\ $\G$ is trivial.\\ Note, that all graphs of this case are essentially of the form drawn left in Figure~\ref{Fig3}.
+They can at most differ by fragments that are attached to the meridian or a single longitude only (Figure~\ref{Fig3},a).
+Adding these fragments does not affect the triviality.
+That the graphs do not look more complicated can be seen by a contradiction: If at least one fragment is added that has endpoints on two longitudes (Figure~\ref{Fig3},b) respectively on the meridian and on a longitude (Figure~\ref{Fig3},c), this introduces a cycle with segments in both the meridian and a longitude such that the cycle bounds a disc in the torus.
+This is not possible by the assumptions of this case, since the existence of such a cycle ensures the existence of a knot of type $T(1,1)$. \item $\#T(0,0)=n, \#T(0,1)=k, \#T(1,0)=m$ with $k,m>1$ \\ This case does not fulfil the assumptions since $\G$ also contains the unknot~$T(1,1)$ (see right of Figure~\ref{Fig3},d). \end{enumerate}